iframe-resizer/docs/src/content/docs/frameworks/api.md

   // Return function to be called before iframe is removed return () => resizer.disconnect();

-  // The empty array tells React to only run this function on the first render of the component.
+  // The empty array tells React to only run this function
+  // on the first render of the component.
 }, []);
 ```

 ## connectResizer vs iframeResize

-The `connectResizer()()` function is used internally by `iframeResize()`, the main difference is that the later allows you to pass in any valid CSS Selector, an [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), or simply not specify anything and it will hunt for iframes on the page, where as `connectResize()()` requires a single HTMLIFrameElement.
+The `connectResizer()()` function is used internally by `iframeResize()`, the main difference is that the later allows you to pass in any valid CSS Selector, an [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), or simply not specify anything and it will hunt for iframes on the page, where as `connectResize()()` requires a single `HTMLIFrameElement`.

-The return type for `connectResizer()()` is an object containing the [Parent Page API methods](../api/parent/#methods), where as `iframeResizer()` returns an array of the iframes it has found on your behalf.
+The return type for `connectResizer()()` is a `resizer` object containing the [Parent Page API methods](../api/parent/#methods), where as `iframeResizer()` returns an array of the iframes it has found on your behalf.